Curved Page Divider

 Conclusion

-Knowing about open and closed adoption is essential for people thinking about adopting.
+Understanding open and closed adoption is essential for individuals considering adoption.
 It decides how much contact the birth and adoptive families have, which affects how the child grows up.
 Open adoption means being open and connected, while closed adoption is more private but might make it hard for the child to understand who they are.
 By understanding these choices, parents can make intelligent decisions that match what they believe in and what's best for the child.